maegul/zekell_sqlite/notes.md

 - [X] Enable adding whole note from scratch
 - [ ] Enable configuration for locating database etc
 - [ ] Utility function for batch update of database from notes
+  - [X] add file to database
+  - [X] batch add multiple files to database (taking care of linking issues)
+  - [ ] find all files ahead of database (using mod time and os modtime?)
+  - [ ] batch add all files ahead of database
 * [ ] Delete notes
   * [ ] Remove links
 + [ ] Delete Tags